-BUT never fear – we run SUGAR DETOX Challenges that run for 28 Days and the next SUGAR DETOX starts THIS MONDAY so if sugar is your issue and you need to detox – get the mega deal here
+BUT never fear – we run SUGAR DETOX Challenges that run for 28 Days and the next SUGAR DETOX starts THIS MONDAY so if sugar is your issue and you need to detox – join the 28 Day Weight Loss Challenge Now!

 Be INSPIRED by mums who have reached their goals

 Mum of three children young children, Rae, has overcome negative self belief in the face of some very big obstacles.
 After losing 25kgs* and maintaining her goal weight with The Healthy Mummy 28 Day Weight Loss Challenges she says:

 “I am no longer the girl who suffered debilitating anxiety and regular panic attacks.
 The one full of excuses not to go out and enjoy life.
 I am now this amazing butterfly who loves her life and lives it with no worries (well far fewer, I am still a woman after all!)”.

 2. Jo Hart